Urad dal rice is a nutty, spicy and flavorful rice from Tamil cuisine. It is festive food, comfort food and also great for lunch boxes.

 - ¾ teaspoon Bengal Gram ~ Chana Dal washed

 - ⅛ - ¼ teaspoon Hing ~ Asafoetida can used to upto ½ teaspoon but used less than ¼ tsp.
 Check notes

 - 6-8 Curry Leaves

 - 1 Dry Red Chili

-When rice is cool enough to handle, add masala powder, ½ – ¾ tsp salt and mix properly.
+- When rice is cool enough to handle, add masala powder, ½ – ¾ teaspoon salt and mix properly.